cbonoz/chainfa22/README.md

 ### Technologies used

-Polygon: Serves as the primary smart contract network for the Blockfreight application.
+**Polygon**: Serves as the primary smart contract network for the Blockfreight application.
 Polygon enables fast and low cost smart contract transactions that make it easy to use Blockfreight in the field without heavy additional costs or time delays.

-Chainlink: Grab information from port and pull into the application.
+**Chainlink**: Grab information from port and pull into the application.
 Uses an on-chain API call for reverse geolocation (via https://www.geoapify.com/reverse-geocoding-api) to store the provided lat/lng as a formatted location.
 For example, a known location of a shipping warehouse can automatically be pulled and saved on the smart contract without having the user type anything.

-IPFS: Record keeping and storage.
+**IPFS**: Record keeping and storage.
 IPFS is used as the backend for the QR code scanning data lookup and enables theaAbility to upload new images of the cargo at different checkpoints or if the status of the item has changed visibly during transit (ex: item experienced damage).
 Notes uploaded are also saved to the contract.

-Every scan of the QR code emits a 'FreightEvent' that gets indexed and appended to the parcel's contract.
+Every completed freight update via the QR code emits a `FreightEvent` that gets indexed and appended to the parcel's contract.

 <pre>
     emit FreightEvent(_requestId, lastSender, lat, lng, notes, _location);